Estelle90/ChurnAnalysisProject/README.md

 This analysis shows that churn is influenced by a mix of contract type, support usage, payment behavior, age, and customer value.
 These insights can help the business identify high-risk customers earlier and take proactive steps to improve retention and protect revenue.

+## 📬 Contact

+If you'd like to connect or discuss the project, you can find me on LinkedIn: [Your Name](https://www.linkedin.com/in/estelle-ntimih-85594a1b1/)